Dr. Alyson Nerenberg Psychology Associates, PC

 Training and Professional Background

-For 5 years I was a board member of IITAP- The International Institute of Trauma and Addictions Professionals, where I headed the supervision committee.
-I have supervised hundreds of therapists and lectured nationally on various topics including: healing from trauma, addictions, post-traumatic stress and co-dependency.
-I have trained therapists at various addictions facilities including: The Betty Ford Clinic, The Caron Foundation and Delamo Hospital in Torrance, California.
-I have also been featured on television networks which include: MSNBC News, ABC, CBS, Fox, A & E, CN8, as well as many newspaper and talk shows.
+Dr. Nerenberg was trained in a variety of modalities which include: family systems, gestalt, cognitive behavioral and psychodynamic.
+After earning her doctorate in clinical psychology from Widener University in Chester, PA in 1997, she spent 5 years as the clinical director of the Keystone Center Extended Care Unit, a nationally known, residential treatment program for healing from addictive behaviors and trauma.
+Additionally, she spent 5 years as a board member for the International Institute for Trauma and Addictions Professionals (IITAP) where she headed the supervision committee.
+She has supervised hundreds of therapists and lectured nationally on topics including healing from trauma, addictions and co-dependency.
+Dr. Nerenberg has trained therapists at various addictions facilities including The Betty Ford Clinic, The Caron Foundation and Delano Hospital in Torrance, California.
+She has been featured on television networks which include: MSNBC News, ABC, CBS, Fox, A& E and CN8 as well as many newspapers, talk shows and podcasts.

 Personal Background: Who Influenced Me?